-The Group raised £61 million of Additional Tier 1 perpetual capital notes in April 2020, partially replacing the redemption of £75 million Additional Tier 1 perpetual loan notes in April 2020.
+There have been no issuances or redemptions of Additional Tier 1 Capital in the year.
 Further details on the Additional Tier 1 securities are included in note 35 to the ARA and the key features can be found in Appendix 4 of this document.